Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Introduction

-One benefit of the domain-classifier approach is that the \emph{domain classifier} reduces dimensionality to a single dimension, learned precisely for the purpose of discriminating between source and target data.
-However, learning such a classifier from scratch may require large amounts of training data.
-Adding to the problem, the domain-classifier approach requires partitioning our (scarce) target data using, e.g., using half for training and leaving the remainder for two-sample testing.
-Alternatively we also explore the \emph{black box shift detection (BBSD)} approach due to \citet{lipton2018detecting}, which addresses shift detection under the label shift assumption.
-They show that if one possesses an off-the-shelf label classifier $f(x)$ with an invertible confusion matrix (verifiable on training data), then detecting that the source distribution $p$ differs from the target distribution $q$ requires only detecting that $p(f(x)) \neq q(f(x))$.
-This insight enables efficient shift detection, using a pre-trained (label) classifier for dimensionality reduction.
-Building on these ideas of combining black-box dimensionality reduction with subsequent two-sample testing, we explore a range of dimensionality reduction techniques and compare them under a wide variety of shifts (Figure~\ref{fig:setup} illustrates our general framework).
+Recently, \citet{lipton2018detecting} presented results for a method called \emph{black box shift detection (BBSD)}, showing that if one possesses an off-the-shelf label classifier $f$ with an invertible confusion matrix, then detecting that the source distribution $p$ differs from the target distribution $q$ requires only detecting that $p(f(\bm x)) \neq q(f(\bm x))$.
+Building on their idea of combining black-box dimensionality reduction with subsequent two-sample testing, we explore a range of dimensionality-reduction techniques and compare them under a wide variety of shifts (Figure~\ref{fig:setup} illustrates our general framework).
 We show (empirically) that BBSD works surprisingly well under a broad set of shifts, even when the label shift assumption is not met.
+Furthermore, we provide an empirical analysis on the performance of domain-discriminating classifier-based approaches (i.e. classifiers explicitly trained to discriminate between source and target samples), which has so far not been characterized for the complex high-dimensional data distributions on which modern machine learning is routinely deployed.